 The two sit down as though waiting for an everyday subway train, but are soon confronted by a strange, monstrous train with special effects for an engine and a drill-headed locomotive.
 Biological eyes on the side of the train look at them before a door opens from the solid metal flash of the side of the vehicle, and the twins reluctantly get in as the train threatens to leave.
 Though they don’t realize it, they are joined by another figure, who slips into the train at the last second

 Let’s talk about this third character.
 So far, the show’s been doing a good job of setting the atmosphere, problems with the voice acting aside, but now it’s time to meet Lisa Pacifist.
 You may have noticed that the first problem with Lisa Pacifist is that her name is “Lisa Pacifist.”
-The second issue with Pacifist is that she is a contorted stick-woman, even for a stylized anime, whose wide shoulders and breasts taper off to a waist so thin (and one often drawn narrower than it’s supposed to be) that when she puts her hands to her sides a few second after her introduction, I swear her arms must have crossed in the process.
+The second issue with Pacifist is that she has a really awful design in my eyes.
+She’s a contorted stick-woman, even for a stylized anime, whose wide shoulders and breasts taper off to a waist so thin (and one often drawn narrower than it’s supposed to be) that when she puts her hands to her sides a few second after her introduction, I swear her arms must have crossed in the process.
 She has a face so narrow that her anime eyes seem to be trying to escape her head.
 Lisa Pacifist isn’t just cursed with an awful design: she’s also frequently drawn off-model (more frequently, at least, than anyone else in this ugly, ugly show) and that makes an existing problem considerably worse.

 Oh, and I should probably note outside of my complaints that Lisa is clearly the young girl that witnessed the dragon attack during the prologue, before I forget about that entirely.